 In addition to enforcing consumer protection laws prohibiting unfair and deceptive business acts and practices, the OCP has two specific roles in the area of Energy and Environmental Advocacy:

 The information on these pages is designed to provide information regarding these two new mandates.
 Please see the other categories under "Energy and Environmental Advocacy" on the left menu bar.

 Click here for a copy of our Energy and Environmental Advocacy Annual Report.

 Before signing a contract for the sale of a home, the Seller must provide the Buyer with:

-The Energy and Environmental Advocacy Bill authorizes OCP to advocate for the County's interest in obtaining the lowest possible rates consistent with environmental stewardship for gas, electricity, and other energy sources.
-OCP reviews the extensive docket maintained by the Public Service Commission (PSC) to identify those cases in which our actions in intervening and providing testimony would be the most effective and productive.
+The Energy and Environmental Advocacy Bill authorizes the OCP to advocate for the County's interest in obtaining the lowest possible rates consistent with environmental stewardship for gas, electricity, and other energy sources.
+The OCP reviews the extensive docket maintained by the Public Service Commission (PSC) to identify those cases in which our actions in intervening and providing testimony would be the most effective and productive.

-OCP has participated in the following cases before the PSC in a variety of ways including providing written or oral testimony, attending hearings, and participating in work groups:
+the OCP has participated in the following cases before the PSC in a variety of ways including providing written or oral testimony, attending hearings, and participating in work groups:

 1. To Which Types of Property Does the Utility Bill Disclosure Law Apply?